 How to Make Baked Whole Tilapia

-1. Prepare the Tilapia: Make diagonal cuts on both sides of the tilapia so it cooks evenly, then rub it with salt and pepper, including inside the cuts.
-Stuff the cavity with lemon slices, garlic, and bay leaves, then refrigerate while you prepare the potatoes.
+1. Prepare the Tilapia: Make deep diagonal cuts on both sides of the cleaned fish.
+Season inside the cuts, fill the cavity with lemon, garlic, and bay leaves, then refrigerate it while preparing the potatoes.

-2. Start the Potatoes: In a baking dish, mix the diced potatoes and onion with salt, pepper, extra virgin olive oil, and sherry wine.
-Bake in a oven at 400°F / 200°C (355°F convection / 180°C fan) for 40 minutes.
+2. Start the Potatoes: Toss the diced potatoes and sliced onion with the seasonings, extra-virgin olive oil, and dry sherry.
+Bake at 400°F / 200°C for 40 minutes.

-3. Add the Fish: Place the seasoned tilapia over the potato mixture, then pour the extra sherry and extra virgin olive oil over the fish.
+3. Add the Whole Fish: Place the seasoned tilapia over the partially baked potatoes and onion.
+Pour the remaining dry sherry and extra-virgin olive oil over the fish.

 What to Serve with Baked Whole Tilapia